 “As part of onboarding, ensure that new employees – especially those that are from underrepresented groups – have a mentor,” said Rusty O’Kelly.
 “Then, check back in at regular intervals to reassess and ensure that the mentor-mentee relationship is a good fit.”

-Sometimes organizations already have well-meaning policies in place, but the execution of those policies creates a diversity tax on the few.
+Sometimes organizations already have well-meaning policies in place, but the execution of those policies has the unintended consequence of adding to the workload of, say, people of color or an underrepresented sexual orientation.

-For example, when you want to diversify your interview loop but you have just three women on your team of 100, you’ve essentially created a whole separate job for them – one they might not have time for, nor will help them get promoted.
+For example, when you want to diversify your hiring panel but you have just three women on your team of 100, you’ve essentially created a whole separate job with more responsibilities for them – one they might not have time for, nor will help them get promoted.

 Align your employee resource groups, or ERGs, with executive leadership sponsors to enable conversations around how to improve DEI in your workplace.
 This alignment also helps educate leadership about where the diverse talent is in the organization.